-2 The ePing "outreach" module is already used by some Members to upload translations.
-However, the ePing platform is not systematically used and the quality of translations could benefit from potential synergies between both traditional and new AI tool, to facilitate the assessment of notified measures for the preparation of official comments.
+2 Although ePing "outreach" module is used by some Members to upload translations, it is not always clear what kind of translations they are (machine, translator).
+It is therefore not always a fully reliable source for the assessment of notified measures for the preparation of official comments.